Tejasvp25/angular_assign/README.md

 ## ChatRoom

 A web chat room  running a Node.js server in bluemix.
-The backend has been implemented with Express and Socket.io.
+The backend has been implemented with Express, MongoDB and Socket.io.

 The link to the app is http://chat-room.mybluemix.net/